 A treatment program is one topic of discussion that cannot be overlooked.
 In cases of Dual Diagnosis, mental illnesses are often compromised.
 An individual with a dual diagnosis has a mental disorder and an alcohol or drug problem.
 Dealing with dual diagnoses is never easy.
 Both mental health disorder and alcohol or drug problem have their unique symptoms.
 These signs may get in the way of a person’s ability to function at school, maintain a balanced home life, and difficulty relating to others.
-These issues are more common than many people realize.
+Most people don’t realize how common these problems are until they begin a treatment program.
 Mental health disorders and alcohol or drug addiction do not get better when ignored.
 They are most likely to get worse.

-It is undoubtedly true that schizophrenia, depression, post-traumatic stress disorder, and eating disorders can contribute to both the acquisition and the maintenance of an addiction issue.
+A variety of disorders, including schizophrenia, depression, post-traumatic stress disorder, and eating disorders, can greatly contribute to both the acquisition and maintenance of addiction treatment programs.
 Addiction can be defined as a disease with a range of harmful conditions and behaviors.
 It is an acute relapsing brain disease characterized by compulsive drug use, despite the deadly consequences.
 Been aware of these signs can help a person with addiction have a treatment program.

 However, some physical conditions can also impact how a person recovers in an addiction treatment program.
 These are just a few usual physical conditions found in people who develop addictions and some therapeutic considerations and professionals should have in mind.
 These include: